-Objective: Work collaboratively to increase habitat quality for the Blue
+Objective: Work collaboratively to increase habitat quality for the Blue population).

-Racer, Lake Erie Watersnake and Small-mouthed Salamander.
+Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent

-Habitat loss and degradation is a significant threat to all three species.
+Habitat loss and degradation is a significant threat to all four species.
 A landscape level approach to habitat management for the species recognizes the finite amount of land available on Pelee Island.
-Collectively working to develop and implement best management practices will support habitat management and restoration for the three species, particularly for the Blue Racer and Small-mouthed Salamander, as habitat is very limited.
-Without active management of Blue Racer habitat, the open to semi-open habitat succeeds over time and becomes unsuitable for the species.
-In the case of Small-mouthed Salamander, the species relies on vernal pools and wetland sites and suitable adjacent terrestrial areas.
-As a result, activities impacting the hydrology or tree canopy of these areas could have substantial consequences for the species.
+Collectively working to develop and implement best management practices will support habitat management and restoration for the four species, particularly for the Blue Racer, Small-mouthed Salamander and Small-mouthed Salamander dependent unisexauls as habitat is very limited.
+Without active management of Blue Racer habitat, the open to semi-open habitat succeeds (e.g., shrubs and trees grow in) over time and becomes unsuitable for the species.
+In the case of Small-mouthed Salamander and the Small-mouthed Salamander dependent unisexuals, the species rely on ephemeral pools and wetlands and suitable adjacent terrestrial areas.
+As a result, activities impacting the hydrology or tree canopy of these areas could have substantial consequences for these species.
 Cooperative, preventative efforts to manage habitat for suitability over the long-term will greatly assist in reducing these impacts.

-- (High) Using community knowledge and species expertise, develop, promote and implement best management practices to manage existing habitat for the Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander, including: - prescribed burns to prevent woody succession in Blue Racer habitat, with consideration for the safety of neighbouring properties, snakes and other rare species present on-site; - targeted removal of native or invasive woody vegetation in Blue Racer habitat, with consideration for other species at risk, using appropriate and approved methods; - removal of invasive species such as Phragmites along shoreline habitat for Lake Erie Watersnake and at known breeding sites for Small-mouthed Salamander; - managing vegetation to support suitable habitat conditions and maintaining appropriate wetland and forested habitat features such as cover objects and forest cover for Small-mouthed Salamander; - buffering against potential site-level effects of environmental contaminants on water quality in Smallmouthed Salamander breeding habitat; and,
+- (High) Using community knowledge and species expertise, develop, promote and implement best management practices to manage existing habitat for the Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) including: - prescribed burns to prevent woody succession in Blue Racer habitat, with consideration for the safety of neighbouring properties, snakes and other rare species present on-site;

-- managing existing and new infrastructure, such as drainage works, in a way that reduces the negative effects on Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander habitat, with additional consideration for neighbouring properties. - 2.
-Collaborate with community members and organizations to strategically increase the amount of suitable habitat available for Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander by:
+- targeted removal of native or invasive woody vegetation in Blue Racer habitat, with consideration for other species at risk, using appropriate and approved methods; - removal of invasive species such as Phragmites along shoreline habitat for Lake Erie Watersnake and at known breeding sites for Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population); - managing vegetation to support suitable habitat conditions and maintaining appropriate wetland and forested habitat features such as cover objects and forest cover for Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population); - buffering against potential site-level effects of environmental contaminants on water quality in Smallmouthed Salamander and Unisexual Ambystoma (Smallmouthed Salamander dependent population) breeding habitat; and, - managing existing and new infrastructure, such as drainage works, in a way that reduces the negative effects on Blue Racer, Lake Erie Watersnake, Smallmouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) habitat, with additional consideration for neighbouring properties. - Collaborate with community members and organizations to strategically increase the amount of suitable habitat available for Blue Racer, Lake Erie Watersnake, Smallmouthed Salamander and Unisexual Ambystoma (Smallmouthed Salamander dependent population) by: